-Harding, a Republican, was the representative for Ohio's 3rd congressional district from 1907 to 1909.
+Harding was the representative for Ohio’s 3rd congressional district and was a Republican.
+He served from 1907 to 1909.

 From Dec 1907 to Mar 1909, Harding missed 160 of 312 roll call votes, which is 51.3%.
 This is much worse than the median of 30.7% among the lifetime records of representatives serving in Mar 1909.
 The chart below reports missed votes over time.